-Now you will calculate the value for each week by multiplying the end-of-week price by the number of shares.
+Now you will calculate the value for each week-ending period by multiplying the weekend price by the number of shares owned.

 - 6. Select cell F4 and type the formula =B4D4. - 7.
-Click the Enter ✓ button to complete the formula. - 8.
+Click the Enter \checkmark button to complete the formula. - 8.
 Copy the formula in cell F4 down through cell F9.
-Now you will calculate the value for each week by multiplying the end-of-week price by the number of shares. - 9.
-Click cell G4, type the formula =F4-E4, and click Enter ✓. - 10.
+And now you will compute the total earnings for each week-ending period by subtracting the total purchase price from the current value. - 9.
+Click cell G4, type the formula =F4-E4, and click Enter \checkmark . - 10.
 Copy the formula in cell G4 down through cell G9. - 11.
 Tap Esc to turn off the marquee.